 I hope someone who was also refinishing old brass beds might have run across the same kind of problem.
 We need to refinish it, but can't get it apart.
 The head and foot boards are too large to soak in anything we have at the house.
 We have to get it apart.

-By reading the other letters, I know we can get it cleaned up if we can get it apart.Susan Burnett
+From reading the other postings, I know we can get it cleaned up if we can get it apart.Susan Burnett

 - Glendale, California

 A. Have you just tried unscrewing the pieces from each other?
 The fitting itself may be the screw into another part.
 Any chance of contacting the previous owner for advice.
 Any info about who or what company made the bed - they may have assembly/disassembly advice.
 Sounds like a job for a good furniture detective.Dan Brewer

 A. Why break it apart when you can clean it fully assembled?Bill Coffie